StephenOTT/forms-manager/README.md

 1. Issue with performance on Paging Predicate for Hazelcast: https://github.com/hazelcast/hazelcast/issues/10828.
 A replacement of the Hazelcast query engine is supposed to be introduced for 4.1/4.2 that would "fix" this issue.
 Timeline is ~Fall 2020.
 1. Users are owned by a Tenant.
 A user can have access to many tenants (through permissions), but lives in only one tenant.
 1. A Administrative users or users who control multiple tenants will still have a "home tenant" to which they log in with (where they user exists), and then their permissions provide which tenants they can access.
+1. Distributed Query for Hazelcast only works with items that are in Mem (obviously ;) ).
+So If items are evicted from the mem based on TTL, then query will not find them.
+Items that require search need to be findable based ID.
+Use a object as ID that is a makeup of known values for that item.

+1. MapKeys are based on a combination of multiple values in a Entity that make up the unique text.
+That text is this turned into a UUID **v3**
+1.

 questions
 1. Member selection for distributed tasks: To only have specific nodes work on specific tasks.